Range of motion

-Range of motion (or ROM), is the linear or angular distance that a moving object may normally travel while properly attached to another.
-It is also called range of travel (or ROT), particularly when talking about mechanical devices and in mechanical engineering fields.
-For example, a sound volume control knob.
+Range of motion (or ROM) is the linear or angular distance that a moving object may normally travel while properly attached to another.

-As used in the biomedical field and by weightlifters, range of motion refers to the distance and direction a joint can move between the flexed position and the extended position.
+In biomechanics and strength training, ROM refers to the angular distance and direction a joint can move between the flexed position and the extended position.
 The act of attempting to increase this distance through therapeutic exercises (range of motion therapy—stretching from flexion to extension for physiological gain) is also sometimes called range of motion.

+In mechanical engineering, it is (also called range of travel or ROT) used particularly when talking about mechanical devices, such as a sound volume control knob.

+In biomechanics

 Measuring range of motion

 Each specific joint has a normal range of motion that is expressed in degrees.
-The reference values for the normal ROM in individuals differ slightly depending on age and gender.
+The reference values for the normal ROM in individuals differ slightly depending on age and sex.
 For example, as an individual ages, they typically lose a small amount of ROM.

 Analog and traditional devices to measure range of motion in the joints of the body include the goniometer and inclinometer which use a stationary arm, protractor, fulcrum, and movement arm to measure angle from axis of the joint.
 As measurement results will vary by the degree of resistance, two levels of range of motion results are recorded in most cases.

 Recent technological advances in 3D motion capture technology allow for the measurement of joints concurrently, which can be used to measure a patient's active range of motion.